Udacity Review – Are These Advanced Technology Courses Worth It?

 LinkedIn Learning Logo

-LinkedIn Learning offers many of the same tech-related courses that Udacity does—but rather than paying for courses individually, you purchase a subscription which gives you access to the entire library of their courses.
-This subscription costs far less at $29.99 a month, or $220 a year, and gives students access to the video courses, community, along with playing videos on an app—a feature Udacity does not have.
-While LinkedIn Learning is priced far cheaper, they still have the quality that Udacity does—their instructors are industry professionals, and the certificates you earn are displayed on your LinkedIn profile for employers to see.
+LinkedIn Learning offers many identical tech-related courses that Udacity provides—but instead of paying per course, you purchase a subscription granting entire library access.
+This subscription costs significantly less at $29.99 monthly, or $220 annually, providing access to video courses, community features, and mobile app functionality—something Udacity lacks.
+While LinkedIn Learning costs far less, they maintain Udacity’s quality—their instructors are industry professionals, and earned certificates display on your LinkedIn profile for employer visibility.

 Conclusions For Udacity

-Udacity is expensive—because it is seeking committed learners.
-These courses aren’t something you sign up for on a Saturday afternoon when you’re mildly interested in learning about a topic.
-Rather, Udacity expects the same commitments as a college class—but with that offers the same amount of in-depth preparation and learning you would expect from that class.
-It is an investment for serious learners, one that could enable you to master technical skills to launch a career in a new industry.
+Udacity is expensive—because it targets committed learners.
+These courses aren’t casual Saturday afternoon interests in learning new topics.
+Rather, Udacity demands college-level commitment—while delivering equivalent in-depth preparation and learning you’d expect from such courses.
+It represents an investment for serious learners, one that could enable you to master technical skills for launching careers in new industries.

 Andrew Green